Lara Merriken’s Craving for a Healthy Brownie Leads to the Creation of a Simpler Snack Bar

 By Chris Olsen

-It may have been the recovering junk-food junkie inside her longing for a brownie, but Lara craved a bar made from healthy ingredients.
-She’d begun to make a connection between what she was putting in her body and how it made her feel—physically and mentally.
-It started with no sugar and no red meat, a rule enforced by her college volleyball coach.
+It may have been the junk food junkie in Lara that wanted a brownie, but this time she was craving one made from healthy ingredients.
+She’d begun to make a connection between what she was putting in her body and how it made her feel, physically and mentally.
+It started when she gave up sugar and red meat, a mandate from her college volleyball coach.
 Without them, her head and skin became clearer.
 Then she cut out wheat after learning it was the cause of debilitating migraines.
-She was changing what she ate and it was having a dramatic impact on her health.
+Changing the food she ate was having a dramatic positive impact on her health.

 It was the early 2000s and there were lots of energy bars on the market, but they were chock-full of ingredients most health food enthusiasts couldn’t even pronounce.
 Lara envisioned a simpler snack bar—food made from food.
 When she realized nothing like it existed, she experimented in the kitchen and made her own.
 She mixed combinations of dried fruit, nuts and all-natural ingredients in her Cuisinart and formed them into bars with a rolling pin.
 She shared samples with friends and family who confirmed she was onto something.

 LÄRABAR continues to give back to causes close to Lara’s heart and home.
-The company partners with grassroots organizations committed to food access like Denver Urban Gardens Grow, which she has been involved with for more than two decades.
-Lara loves that the brand has reached a level where it can have a positive impact not just on those who consume the products but is addressing bigger issues around food sustainability and security as well as health.
+The company partners with grassroots organizations committed to food access like Denver Urban Gardens Grow, which she has been involved with for many years.
+Lara is thrilled the brand has reached a level where it can have a positive impact not just on those who consume the products but is addressing bigger issues around food sustainability and security as well as health.
 Lara’s mantra: Health really is your greatest wealth.

 To learn more about Lara’s business, visit LÄRABAR.com.